Host plants:

 Life cycle:

-The caterpillar overwinters in various instars, most often already quite mature.
+The caterpillar overwinters in various instars, most often already in the final instar.
+In winter (December to early February) they are usually not active.
 In spring (February to April) they feed again and pupate quickly.
 The moths fly from early or mid-May to July.
+The young to half-grown larvae are easily beaten out of grassy and herbaceous vegetation between July and September.
+The mature larvae are easily found with a torch at night in early spring.

 Endangerment factors: